gvwilson/thirdbit/src/talks/sdgc/index.md

     Mary Douglas: <em><a href="https://isbnsearch.org/isbn/9780415289955">Purity and Danger: An Analysis of Concepts of Pollution and Taboo</a></em> (2002)
     <ul>
       <li>Every group places some things out of bounds as a way of identifying who's in and who's out</li>
-      <li>Racial slurs I used as a young man are now taboo</li>
+      <li>Racial slurs I used as a young man are now taboo…</li>
-      <li>Public discussion of sexuality is now accepted</li>
+      <li>…while public discussion of sexuality is now accepted</li>
     </ul>
   </div>
 </div>

 --

--   These insights can help us build better software and a better society
--   But people in "hard" disciplines tend to look down on the "soft" ones
+-   People in "hard" disciplines tend to look down on the "soft" ones
     -   Until they become managers…
+-   But these insights can help us build better software *and* a better society

+---

+## This Isn't "Politics"

+-   A reviewer said "politics doesn't belong in software engineering courses"
+-   But *not* talking about these things, while talking about venture capital and IPOs, is a "political" decision
+-   Most of the people who use the word "politics" as an insult would struggle to define it correctly
+-   "Decision-making in groups in the absence of agreement on goals"

+--

+> Several of the books we're about to discuss don't align with my personal beliefs,
+> but are still examples of deep thinking and deserve to be taken seriously

 ---